Can You Sue Self-Insured Trucking Companies in Ohio?

 Self-Insured Trucking Companies

-Generally, after you’ve been involved in an accident with another automobile, you work with an insurance company to reach a settlement that covers the costs of repairing your car and any medical bills you may have incurred as a result of the accident.
+Generally, after you’ve been involved in an accident with another automobile, you work with an insurance company to reach a settlement that covers the costs of repairing your car and any medical bills you may have incurred because of the accident.
 This process is the same for accidents with a commercial vehicle, except in cases where the semi-truck is owned by a company that insures itself.

 Self-insured trucking companies handle their own claims, making them more likely to deny or attempt to lower the settlement amounts from truck accidents.
 As a victim of a truck accident, you have the right to get all your bills covered by the negligent company.
 If you’ve been hurt in an accident by an employee of a self-insured trucking company, call an Ohio truck accident lawyer from Kisling, Nestico & Redick at 1-800-HURT-NOW.